MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/introduction/startup.md

 ## Account Switch

+This feature needs to be used together with configuration switching or scheduled execution.
+An account switch operation will be performed each time the `Startup` task is executed.

 Only supports switching to logged-in accounts.
 Use the login name to search.
 Please ensure that the input content is unique among all logged-in accounts.
 Does not work on the global version.

 Example CN：`123****8901` can be input `123****8901`、`123`、`8901`、`3****8`.